Reimbursement for the forensic and medical costs of sexual assault exams is available through the Crime Victims’ Compensation (CVC) Program

 Law Enforcement Request for Sexual Assault Exam Form

-For all reported cases of sexual assault after 8/31/2019, law enforcement must complete an OAG’s Law Enforcement Request for Sexual Assault Exam form indicating whether a sexual assault exam was requested.
+For all reported cases of sexual assault after 8/31/2019, law enforcement must complete an OAG’s Law Enforcement Request for Sexual Assault Exam (Spanish version)form indicating whether a sexual assault exam was requested.
 If one was not, law enforcement must indicate the reasons for declining the request.

 A copy of the completed form must be retained by law enforcement and copies provided to the hospital and/or provider and the victim.